Institute of Certified Auditors of the Republic of North Macedonia

 • SMO 4: Code of Ethics for Professional Accountants

 ICARNM is responsible for the translation of the IESBA Code as adopted by the 2010 Audit Law and monitoring its implementation amongst auditors and any enforcement actions related to violations of the Code.
 ICARNM reports that auditors must adhere to the 2009 version of the IESBA Code translated into Macedonian and published in the Official Gazette by the Ministry of Finance.
-The ICARNM is currently translating the 2020 International Code of Ethics, which will be available to members on its website.
-It is engaging with the Ministry of Finance to resolve legal matters related to the official publication after which it will proceed with subsequent translations in the 2021 Handbook.
+The ICARNM has translated the 2020 International Code of Ethics, which is available for members’ reference via its website, but it is not yet published in the gazette and, therefore, not legally applicable.
+ICARNM is updating its translation to the 2023 Handbook of The International Code of Ethics for Professional Accountants and is in discussion with the Ministry of Finance on these legality issues.

 According to ICARNM, there exists an important need and demand for education and training around ethics.
 ICARNM notes that it would be beneficial if a volume of educational material related to ethics was created, translated, and distributed to members and relevant stakeholders with an emphasis on the practical application of ethical requirements; however, ICARNM indicates that due to resource constraints, its priority is to translate and share the standards.